jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 You'll also realize that functional programming can actually be useful and isn't just a pretentious cult!

 ## Parsing characters and strings
-The core idea of parser combinators is to 1. define basic parsers as our building blocks and 2. define the _operations_ on those parsers such that they can combine with each other in various ways.
+The core idea of combinator parsing is to 1. define basic parsers as our building blocks and 2. define the _operations_ on those parsers such that they can combine with each other in various ways.

 First, let's translate the BNF from the previous section to code.
 ```haskell